 Legal Aspects

-In many countries, including the United States, it is legal to own, buy, and sell small quantities of uranium ore.
+In many countries, including the United States, it is legal to own, buy, and sell small quantities of uranium, a naturally occurring element.
 However, regulations vary, and it’s essential to be aware of and comply with local laws regarding radioactive materials.

 Practical Uses